musikalkemist/thesoundofaihackathon/index.md

 # 1st The Sound of AI Hackathon (8-10 July 2022)
-We're thrilled to announce the 1st hackathon of _The Sound of AI Community_ to celebrate 25K subscribers on [The Sound of AI YouTube channel](https://www.youtube.com/channel/UCZPFjMe1uRSirmSpznqvJfQ),
+We're thrilled to announce the 1st hackathon of _The Sound of AI Community_ to celebrate 25K subscribers on [The Sound of AI YouTube channel](https://www.youtube.com/channel/UCZPFjMe1uRSirmSpznqvJfQ).

 The goal of the hackathon is to build cool audio / music tech, make friends, learn new stuff, and have a great time together.

 ## When & where
 The hackathon will be held online from Friday 8th to Sunday 10th of July 2022.
-People can participate from all over the world .
+People can participate from all over the world.

 ## Registration
 A Meetup page to register will be provided soon.
 The **registration deadline is Thursday 7th of July 2022 at 11:59pm CEST**.